Hanaa25/AWS-IAM-S3-EC2-Lab/README.md

 `user-1` was able to access Amazon S3 resources.

 `user-1` was denied access to Amazon EC2.

+`user-1` was also denied access to Amazon EC2 resources.

 `user-1` was able to read the S3 bucket.